Participate in a mission with Responder

 10. Tap Send.

-You have completed part of your task and should let your mission analyst know.
+You have completed part of your task and should let your mission analyst or mission lead know.

 11. Open the Task Details screen for the assigned task.

-12. Create a brief note saying that you sent a message, including text chat, sketch, and photo, to your analyst to document the event.
+12. Create a brief note saying that you sent a message, including a chat with a photo and sketch to your analyst to document the event.

 13. Because this task requires a report, you cannot move the task into Completed status until the report has been submitted.
 Tap the Submit Report button at the bottom of the Task Details screen.